 Drawing the attention of kids and adults for over forty years, the Living Desert zoo is home to a variety of plants and animals.
 With over 1200 protected acres, the zoo houses more than 450 wild animals.
-One can see a variety of mammals, birds, reptiles, and amphibians hailing from North America and Africa at the Zoo.
+One can see a variety of mammals, birds, reptiles and amphibians hailing from North America and Africa at the Zoo.
 Right from Dromedary Camel, Grevy’s Zebra, Mexican Wolf, and Reticulated Giraffe to African Crested Porcupine, African Pygmy Hedgehog, American Badger.
-Highlight of the zoo is definitely cheetah in savannah section.
-This graceful cat (Acinonyx jubatus) is an endangered specie and during the day hides in the shade under the canopy of acacia tree.
+The highlight of the zoo is definitely the cheetah in the savannah section.
+This graceful cat (Acinonyx jubatus) is an endangered species and during the day hides in the shade under the canopy of the acacia tree.

 Various live animal shows are held to entertain the kids.
-The Living Desert also have park for kids, model train exhibit, tram rides, and amazing hiking trails.
-A perfect oasis of a family fun, you just can’t get enough of the Living Desert!
+The Living Desert also has a park for kids, a model train exhibit, tram rides, and amazing hiking trails.
+A perfect oasis of family fun, you just can’t get enough of the Living Desert!

 20.07.2021 by FPImages